brexhq/bazel-kotlin-vscode-extension/README.md

 ## Configuration options

-- `brex.kotlinLanguageServer.enabled`: Whether to enable the language server.
+- `bazelKLS.enabled`: Whether to enable the language server.
-- `brex.kotlinLanguageServer.languageServerVersion`: The version of the language server to use.
+- `bazelKLS.languageServerVersion`: The version of the language server to use.
 Defaults to `v1.3.14-bazel` for now.
-- `brex.kotlinLanguageServer.jvmOpts`: The JVM options to use when starting the language server.
+- `bazelKLS.jvmOpts`: The JVM options to use when starting the language server.